legumeinfo/pandagma/README.md

                         This is used for picking representative IDs+sequence from an orthogroup, when this annotation is among those with the median length for the orthogroup.
-                        Otherwise, one is selected at random from those with median length. min_align_count - Minimum number of sequences in a family to trigger alignments, modeling, and trees
+                        Otherwise, one is selected at random from those with median length. min_align_count - Minimum number of sequences in a family to trigger alignments, modeling, and trees [4] min_annots_in_align - Minimum number of distinct annotation groups in an alignment to retain it [2]
 ```

 Variables in the config file for the **family workflow**, `pandagma fam`: